 A black limo pulls up to the New Yorker, a less than ritzy hotel a few blocks from the Empire State Building.
 TITLES superimpose.
 The limo DRIVER gets out and opens the door for an ELEGANT WOMAN.
-She enters the hotel and proceeds up a creepy set of stairs.
-Arriving at a "Do Not Disturb" sign, she knocks on the door.
+She enters the hotel and proceeds up a creepy flight of stairs.
+Arriving at room number 3327, she knocks on the door just below a "Do Not Disturb" sign.
 Nothing.
-Knocks louder.
-Still nothing ... then through the door:
+She knocks louder.
+Still nothing... then, through the door: